rdmarsh/tries/README.md

 - Default theme (`warm-sand`)
 - Head-nodes (`-H`), which formats the head node as a circle
 - Character-mode
-- Marking rules (`-m`), which marks nodes with the text as a different color
+- Marking rules (`-M`), which marks nodes with the text as a different color
 - Built-in sample hosts dataset

 ### Paths